Sacajawea Historical State Park

 - Wildlife viewing

 The park has many outdoor self-guided interpretive displays, as well as framework representations of Native American dwellings.
 Along with the on-site Sacajawea Interpretive Center, the park provides guided tours by a park interpretive specialist.
-For times and dates, call the park at (509) 337-6457.
+Park is open April - November.
+Interpretive Center & Interpretive programs available during off season by appointment.
+To book an appointment please call the park at 509-545-2056.

 - A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife website.